CameronJYoung/blog-boilerplate/README.md

 This boilerplate code is to assist me in creating any static blog like websites/webapps.
 It will be built in a way where if you want to modify it to spit the files in a different format or use more plugins you can.

 The task runner and general base of the static site generator is gulp.
 This will allow me to add templating and any css/javascript build steps automatically.
+There will be quite a bit of boilerplate in this mainly to show my future self (or any other person reading this) how various things work.
+Most of the content/pages can be deleted but I would keep one for refernece.
+Or you can look on github all the time up to you :D

 In this project I aim to be using

  - Twig - for the templating
  - Babel - for the javascript
+ - PostCSS - This will help in making filesizes smaller for css files
  - SCSS - as the css pre-processor
  - Bootstrap - easier and more consistant styling
  - Browsersync - To reload the page during development